 Westray to Papa Westray (Scotland)

 Airline: Loganair.
 (WRY-PPW).
 Distance: Two miles (three kilometers).
 A narrow stretch of water separates the Orkney islands of Westray and Papa Westray, off the north coast of Scotland.
-Scottish airline Loganair has been running an air bridge between these two tiny Scottish islands for nearly 50 years, making it the shortest nonstop regular flight anywhere in the world.
-(On November 1, 2016, it claimed its millionth passenger.)
+Scottish airline Loganair has been running an air bridge between these two tiny Scottish islands for around 50 years, making it the shortest nonstop regular flight anywhere in the world.

 The flight, operated by a Britten-Norman Islander eight-seater aircraft, takes just over a minute, but on occasions has been as short as 53 seconds, depending on tail wind.